 8. Mussolini actually changed the name of Mickey Mouse because he wanted to get rid of foreign words

-True story.
+True story and one of those strange Italy history facts.
 Everything from Disney characters to soccer terms was banned and given an Italian name during the 1930s and ‘40s by fascist leader Benito Mussolini.
 Mickey became “Topolino.”
 Donald Duck was “Paperino.”
 Goofy is “Pippo.”
 A “goal” was “meta.”
 Even the five letters of the alphabet not used in Italian were banned – J, K, W, X, and Y – to avoid polluting the Italian culture.

 9. During WWII, the Nazis used the Leaning Tower of Pisa as a watchtower.